daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 text      text (str), x (float), y (float), align (str), font_size (float)
 ========  ================================================================

-Objects can be stored in nested lists without affecting their rendering.
-The purpose of groups is to apply things like clipping and shadows to a collection of shapes.
+:term:`Shapes<shape>` can be stored in nested lists without affecting their rendering.
+The purpose of groups, on the other hand, is to apply things like clipping and shadows to a :term:`collection` of :term:`shapes<shape>`.

-Convenience functions like `circle` exist that simply return a dictionary.
-Functions also exist to define shapes in alternative ways for convenience.
-For example, the `rectangle` function accepts a starting point, width, and height, or just a set of x and y bounds, and returns a polygon defined by its four corners.
+Convenience functions like ``circle`` exist that simply return a dictionary.
+Functions also exist to define :term:`shapes<shape>` in alternative ways for convenience.
+For example, the ``rectangle`` function accepts a starting :term:`point`, width, and height, or just a set of x and y bounds, and returns a polygon defined by its four corners.

 Styles
 ------

-SVG attributes are used to style shapes and are stored as a dictionary in each shape's `style` attribute.
+SVG attributes are used to style :term:`shapes<shape>` and are stored as a dictionary in each :term:`shape's<shape>` ``style`` attribute.

 Parameters
 ----------

-Many algoraphics functions accept abstract parameters that specify a distributiopn to randomly sample from.
+Many algoraphics functions accept abstract parameters that specify a distribution to randomly sample from.
 This makes it easy to incorporate subtle or not-so-subtle randomness into the graphics.
 It also allows basic functions to be used in multiple ways to create different patterns.